PADDLE GEORGIA FALL FLOAT ON THE FLINT

 If you have difficulty completing your online waiver, contact Joe Cook at firstname.lastname@example.org

 To receive text message alerts from Georgia River Network staff regarding Fall Float on the Flint please text GARIVERS to 84483 on your cell phone.
 This system will be used to communicate important information to Fall Float on the Flint participants in a timely manner in the event of an emergency or other situation in which information needs to be sent to all participants as quickly as possible.

 All participants must check in at Rocky Bend Flint River Retreat during the times listed above.
-Upon check-in, you will receive your event packet that includes items like your Fall Float on the Flint T-shirt, Fall Float decal and your on-river maps and descriptions.
+Upon check-in, you will receive your event packet that includes items like your Paddle Georgia 2021 t-shirt or other swag of your choice, Paddle Georgia 2021 decal and your on-river maps and descriptions.
 You’ll also be directed to our initial boat launch located at Rocky Bend Flint River Retreat where you can drop your boat.

 Directions to Rocky Bend Flint River Retreat, 2909 Newton Highway, Newton, GA 39870